Graduate Student Internship Program in Primary Sources

 - Opportunities for discussions with the University Librarian and Associate University Librarians to ask questions regarding the Libraries’ organization, job hunting, career enhancement, and other topics of librarianship.

-Applicants must be currently matriculated graduate or professional students at Columbia University who are continuing their studies in the Fall Semester.
+Applicants must be currently matriculated graduate or professional students at Columbia University who are continuing their studies for credit at Columbia University in the Fall Semester.

 Terms & Duration